11 Quarto

 11.1.2 Authenticating with GitHub

-Fine-grained PAT (HTTPS) 1) In GitHub go to Settings > Developer settings > Personal access tokens > Fine-grained tokens > Generate new token.
+GitHub > Settings > Developer settings > Personal access tokens > Fine-grained tokens

-2) Choose a name, tick the repo permission, set an expiry date, and copy the token.
-Paste it the first time RStudio asks for a password (your username stays the same).
+• Provide a name, select the repo permission, set an expiry date, and copy the token.

-The first push opens a browser login and GCM stores the resulting token in your system keychain automatically.
+The first push will open a browser window for login.
+GCM stores your credentials securely in your system keychain and handles token rotation automatically.

 Note

-If you cloned over HTTPS but later add a key:
+If you cloned a repository using HTTPS but later want to switch to SSH:

 git remote set-url origin git@github.com:<USER>/<REPO>.git